touredri/fruit/README.md

 ## Acknowledgments
 Big ups to Microverse team .
-Thanks to https://www.fruityvice.com/ for their API Thanks to Unsplash: https://help.unsplash.com/en/articles/2511271-guideline-hotlinking-images also for they image API
+Thanks to Nelson Sakwa the author of the original design Thanks to https://www.fruityvice.com/ for their API Thanks to Unsplash: https://help.unsplash.com/en/articles/2511271-guideline-hotlinking-images also for they image API